locutusjs/locutus/_octopress/source/_posts/2013-05-04-coding-style.markdown

 in to get right.

-In this light, I've decided to adopt [Felix' Node.js Style Guide](http://nodeguide.com/style.html) for coding standards, instead of maintaining our own.
+In this light, I've decided to adopt [Felix' Node.js Style Guide](http://nodeguide.com/style.html) for coding standards, instead of running our own.

 It saves us time maintaining and it becomes easier for people to contribute because they don't have to memorize php.js' own where we diverge.